Mice may not be welcome in your home, but that doesn’t mean you want to harm them.

 With a glue board, there is no easy way out.
 The mouse gets stuck and as it struggles to break free it gets more entangled in the gooey mess.

 Mice need to keep moving to maintain their body temperature, so if they are immobilized, they will die of hypothermia, if not hunger, and dehydration.
-Either way, it will not end well for the mouse, and it could take up to 48 hours for it to die.
+Either way, it will not end well for the mouse, and it could take up to 48 hours to die.

 The best way of dealing with problems like this is to avoid them in the first place.
 Prevention is better than a cure; you need to (a) keep vermin out and (b) don’t use traps that give you further problems.
 That way, you will never have a mouse caught in a trap that is not dead!